fvillafu125/polymers_ftw/README.md

 ## Dataset

-The primary and supplementary training data was provided by the Kaggle competition organizers (https://www.kaggle.com/competitions/neurips-open-polymer-prediction-2025/data), and is provided here in the data/neurips-open-polymer-prediction-2025 folder.
+The primary and supplementary training data was provided by the Kaggle competition organizers (https://www.kaggle.com/competitions/neurips-open-polymer-prediction-2025/data), and is included here in the data/neurips-open-polymer-prediction-2025 folder.
 It was augmented with rdkit using the data_prep.py script provided in the repository and broken into to 5 sets of train and test data for each target property (Tg, Tc, Rg, density, FFV) with a 0.9/0.1 training/test split.
 These datasets for downstream LoRA fine-tuning are provided in the data/ folder.

 For Tg, optimal results were obtained by normalizing both the train and test sets by the largest value across both sets (see normalizer.py).
 There are also other train and test sets for Tg that were adjusted with z-normalizaiton (see znormalizer.py).
 Both normalized and z-normalized Tg data are available in the data/ folder.